-White Dove, OC-17, by Benjamin Moore is a favorite warm white paint color of ours.
+White Dove, OC-17, by Benjamin Moore is one of the best off white paint colors on the market, and a favorite warm white paint color of ours.
 Learn how you can use this soft white in your home.

 White Dove by Benjamin Moore has long been a favorite white of decorators for its classic elegance and soft white hue.